mandarons/icloudpy/README.md

 ## File Storage (Ubiquity)

+**NOTE: It seems like having app documents are no longer stored in Ubiquity [and migrated to iCloud Drive](https://developer.apple.com/library/archive/technotes/tn2348/_index.html).
+See below.**

 You can access documents stored in your iCloud account by using the `files` property's `dir` method:

 ```bash